Luke Raley Player Props: Rays vs. Cubs

 Luke Raley At The Plate

-- In 29.3% of his games this year, Raley has had at least one RBI.
-He's picked up more than one in 14.6% and driven in three or more of his team's runs in three contests.
+- Raley has had an RBI in 12 games this year (28.6%), including six multi-RBI outings (14.3%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.